stackforge/fuel-docs/pages/planning-guide/4200-net-topology.rst

 Some other considerations when choosing a network topology:

 - :ref:`ovs-term` and :ref:`bonding-term` can only be implemented on Neutron.
+- :ref:`bonding-term` is not supported when using SR-IOV over Mellanox connectX-3 adapters family.
 - VMWare vCenter can only be implemented on Nova-network.
 - Murano is supported only on Neutron.
+- Mellanox :ref:`sr-iov-term` and :ref:`iser-term` are supported only when
+  choosing Neutron with VLAN.